Open vs. Closed Apps

 The most useful apps I have are ones that continue to work regardless of whether I’m online or not.
 These include music creation apps and even the NYT app which holds the entire day’s news (and more I suspect) in the iPhone memory until it finds a new online connection and updates with new stories.
 This is the good old fashioned use of software.
 Usually a tool to help you get things done.
 But there are severe limitations.
 The iPhone has very limited memory and storage capacity.
 You theoretically could use an app to do intense high res photo imaging but you would soon use up all the resources your device can muster and ultimately fail in accomplishing a task which most computers can easily complete.
 This is a brick wall for mobile.
 Amazing technology that is difficult to harness for most CPU intensive work.
 This is not to dismiss mobile or touch.
 But perhaps we do need to think about dismissing closed apps.

 With the advent of Html5 and The Cloud everything I just described previously can be accomplished on the good old www but with the added benefit of scalable capacities (meaning you can allocate the processing power and storage space as you need it).
 A major benefit is that these web apps are device agnostic.
 You can do said task on a Mac, Windows, Android or iOS and certainly many others as long as the device is running the latest browser.
+Many apps are now integrating mobile databases; go online to see all the details and options.

 There are many obstacles facing this transformative technology.
 Browser companies won’t agree on standards for html5 because of their own media economic interests.
 But even so great strides have been made this year.
 Perhaps the biggest and most obvious obstacle is Internet connectivity.